usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 #### 2.5.3 SP 800-63-3

 NIST SP 800-63-3 is a substantial update and restructuring of SP 800-63-2.
-SP 800-63-3 introduces individual components of digital authentication assurance - AAL, IAL, and FAL - to support the growing need for independent treatment of authentication strength and confidence in an individual's claimed identity (e.g., in strong pseudonymous authentication).
+SP 800-63-3 introduces individual components of digital authentication assurance &mdash; AAL, IAL, and FAL &mdash; to support the growing need for independent treatment of authentication strength and confidence in an individual's claimed identity (e.g., in strong pseudonymous authentication).
 A risk assessment methodology and its application to IAL, AAL, and FAL has been included in this guideline.
 It also moves the whole of digital identity guidance covered under SP 800-63 from a single document describing authentication to a suite of four documents (to separately address the individual components mentioned above) of which SP 800-63-3 is the top-level document.

 Other areas updated in 800-63-3 include: